thivinanandh/ML_Web_Deployment/README.md

 * Training/Saving the NN Model
 * Modular coding style (Cookie Cutter Template)
+* Configuring the use of `setup.py` to install requirements and finding sub modules inside code
+* Use DVC (Data Version Control) to seperate the data control from the version control for code.
+* Use DVC workflows for autogeneration of reports of the current build
 * Continious Integration (CI) using github actions
 * Continious Deployment (CD) using Heroku
 * Web Deployment of ML model using Flask